bdombro/password-protected/README.md

 # Password Protected

-Express password-protected middleware for drop-in private websites.
+Zero-config, lean Express middleware for password-protecting websites.

 This is useful if you'd like to make any static website or express server password protected.